 The process of the development of the cerebral cortex of the fetus is split into three overlapping stages: cell proliferation, neuronal migration, and cortical organization.
 Lissencephaly is basically caused by abnormal neuronal migration.

-Lissencephaly can be caused by viral infections during the first trimester of pregnancy or due to insufficient supply of blood to the fetus.
+Lissencephaly can be caused by viral infections during the first trimester of pregnancy or due to an insufficient supply of blood to the fetus.
 There are also genetic causes (see below).
 Genetic testing can be done to calculate the reproductive risk in the following pregnancies.

 Detailed clinical description

 Infants born with lissencephaly are subject to significant delays in various aspects of mental and physical development.
 These delays further vary from individual to individual and are contingent upon the degree of damage to the brain structure.
 Generalized signs and symptoms include respiratory problems, shortened life expectancy, severe psychomotor retardation, seizures and muscle spasticity or hypotonia.
-Further sings may include facial dysmorphia, anomalous digits on hands and feet as well as difficulty with swallowing.
+Further signs may include facial dysmorphia, anomalous digits on hands and feet as well as difficulty with swallowing.

 Summarizing, the following stigmata may be seen:

 - Deteriorated psychomotor skills

 - Swallowing difficulties